BuildForSDGCohort2/Team-97A-Frontend/README.md

 LIVE URL: https://carigo.herokuapp.com/

-use the following test card for depositing amount into user's wallet
+use the following test card for depositing money into user's wallet

 ```
 Card number: 5531 8866 5214 2950